espensuenson/axlsx_styler/README.md

 Version | Change
 --------|-------
-0.1.7 | Allow mixing vanilla `axlsx` styles and those from `add_style` and `add_border` (see [this example](./examples/mixing_styles.rb))
+0.2.0 | Add support for `axlsx` major version `3.0.0`.
+Update test suite to run against v2 and v3 of `axlsx` 0.1.7 | Allow mixing vanilla `axlsx` styles and those from `add_style` and `add_border` (see [this example](./examples/mixing_styles.rb))
 0.1.5 | Hide `Workbook#apply_styles` method to make it easier to use.
-0.1.3 | Make border styles customazible.
+0.1.3 | Make border styles customizable.
 0.1.2 | Allow applying multiple style hashes.